Saaho Worldwide Box Office Collections (Day 1): Prabhas Movie Off To A Gigantic Start!

 Saaho has made a huge release in Karnataka as well.
 Especially in Bangalore, the Prabhas starrer enjoyed a record number of houseful shows.
 The movie is expected to have collected around Rs 8 crore on its first day from Karnataka box office.

-Malayalam Dubbed Version
+Malayalam And Tamil Dubbed Versions

 In Kerala, Saaho has been released in above 175 screens.
 At the same time, the Malayalam dubbed version has received a, comparatively, lesser opening.
-The film is expected to have fetched above Rs 1.5 crore gross from day 1 at the Kerala box office.
+According to reports, the film collected around Rs 1.2 crore gross on day 1 at the Kerala box office.

+At the same time, Saaho has opened to good collections in Tamil Nadu.
+Reports doing the rounds on Twitter suggest that the movie fetched around Rs 4 crore on its opening day.

 Hindi Collections